 Surgical and other procedures

-In situations where physical therapy hasn't resolved symptoms, your doctor might suggest:
+In situations where physical therapy hasn't resolved symptoms, your health care provider might suggest:

 - Dry needling.
-This procedure involves making small holes in the tendon with a fine needle to stimulate factors involved in tendon healing.
+This procedure, usually performed with ultrasound to guide it, involves making small holes in the tendon with a fine needle to stimulate factors involved in tendon healing.

 - Surgery.
 Depending on the severity of your tendon injury, surgical repair may be needed, especially if the tendon has torn away from the bone.